-This will give you a table per region.
+TThis will give you a table for the 316F-464R primer region.
+Repeat this step for each primer-pair region in your data set.
 Next, continue on to denoise the regions.

 3.1.3 Sequences barcoded by sample and region